mingus-sessions/nsmls/README.md

 See nsmls -h for other options.

-Developers that have NSM support in their application, should provide a xdg *.desktop file with the following keys in it:
+Developers that have NSM support in their application, should provide a xdg *.desktop file with the NSM keys in it to be detected by nsmls.
-X-NSM-Exec=executable_name
-X-NSM-Capable=true

 Nsmls checks the X-NSM-Exec key, if it's missing, the application won't be detected by nsmls.
 You can include your specific user settings in src/config/config.def.py.

 See CUSTOMIZATION.md for customizing nsmls.